A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Experiments

 \section{Experiments}

-In this section, we investigate the empirical performance of the (1+1)-ENAS algorithm with one-bit mutation and multi-bit mutation by experiments.
+In this section, we investigate the empirical performance of the (1+1)-ENAS algorithm with \new{local} mutation and \new{global} mutation by experiments.
 We set the problem size $n$ from 10 to 100, with a step of 10, the upper bound $s=n/4$ for each type of block, as suggested in Theorems~\ref{theorem:1+1_onebit_upper} to \ref{theorem:1+1_qbit_lower}.
 Figure~\ref{fig:exp} shows the average number of generations (on running 10,000 runs) of the algorithms before reaching the optimal value of \textsc{UNIFORM}.
-We can observe that one-bit mutation and multi-bit mutation achieve nearly the same performance, which verifies our theoretical analysis.
+We can observe that \new{local} mutation and \new{global} mutations achieve nearly the same performance, which verifies our theoretical analysis.